Mauerpark: Berlin divided

 In 1946, through the division of Berlin into four occupation zones, the land of the Old Nordbahnhof stretching from Bernauer Straße to Kopenhagener Straße was split between the French and Soviet sectors.
 After the building of the Berlin Wall, the land was included into the heavily guarded Death Strip with walls on either side.
 One of the viewing platforms, from which West Berlin residents could look over the wall into East Berlin, stood at this location.
 The remaining western part of the station was turned into a storehouse and commercial area.

-An interesting aspect and a problem for the East German guards was the fact that the anterior part of the Wall strip was located on the steep embankment of the former railway tracks at a higher elevation than the adjacent area in the west.
+An interesting aspect and a problem for the East German guards was that the anterior part of the Wall strip was located on the steep embankment of the former railway tracks at a higher elevation than the adjacent area in the west.
 Yet in 1988, the East Berlin authorities concluded an agreement with the West to acquire a strip of land at the bottom of the hill to set up a more efficient border.

 After the fall of the Berlin Wall in 1989, the former death strip was designated as a public space and one of several green spaces in the city by local residents.
 With a contribution of DM 4.5 million from the Allianz environmental fund, the park was built on the eastern half of the former train station.
 However, the western half, which still belonged to the Bundeseisenbahnvermögen real estate association, remained a trade area and since 2004 has served as the location for a flea market next to the park.
 Several attempts to attach the western part to the green space have so far failed.

 Today the park is one of the most popular places for young residents of Berlin, especially from the fashionable district of Prenzlauer Berg, and attracts basketball players, jugglers, musicians, and many other types of people.
 It is a crowded leisure ground and a site of sustainable improvised nightlife, especially in the summer, and has also become notorious for Walpurgis Night riots in recent years.
 There are two stadiums next to the park, including Friedrich-Ludwig-Jahn-Sportpark and Max-Schmeling-Halle, home to several of Berlin's local sports teams.

 An 800 m strip of the Berlin Wall still stands in the park today as a monument, and is a popular place for graffiti artists to paint and display their work.

 The park has been expanded in several phases since its establishment; construction is underway to bring the park to a total of 15 ha, with construction scheduled to be completed in 2019.